Maherilaza/Face-Detection/README.md

 2 > Open a terminal and navigate to the code directory.

-3 > Run the code by typing the following command: python3 setup.py or ./stup.sh
+3 > Run the code by typing the following command: python setup.py or ./setup.sh

 4 > Follow the on-screen instructions to input the name of the image to process.